Dear Junior Students and Parents,

 The Digital Media elective will provide an understanding of digital media applications.
 Students will use the Adobe Creative Suite of products, including Adobe Photoshop, Adobe Illustrator, and Adobe InDesign.
 Students will develop creative media skills in these applications in order to create digital and print media.
 Work will be project-based throughout the year.
 This course is recommended for students serious about basic digital design, print production, digital layouts, and graphics development.

 Students can sign up for one of the above courses.
-Any student considering two of these courses should contact Mrs. Cameron at firstname.lastname@example.org in order to discuss the viability of the choice in next year’s schedule.
+In order to register for these electives, please click the appropriate link below.
+Any student considering two of these courses should contact Mrs. Cameron at email@example.com in order to discuss the viability of the choice in next year’s schedule.